cncf/tag-security/assessments/projects/custodian/joint-review.md

 ### Predisposing Conditions

 Custodian is intended to run in a trusted compute execution node with trusted inputs (policy YAML) and minimized cloud credentials.
-The dependencies of the python code, the python interpreter, and the python code comprising custodian itself must also be trusted.
+The dependencies of the python code and the python interpreter themselves must also be trusted.

 Custodian typically requires broad read access across an environment to inspect infrastructure configuration.
 Additionally, when evaluating a policy specifying remediation actions, credentials with write access are necessary.